Why I am not a Muslim by Peter Meyer

 But lest I should be misunderstood, I wish to make it clear that I do not regard Allah as either incompetent or malicious.
 Rather Allah is a figment of the Prophet's imagination which has been propagated down through the centuries through the minds of millions of believers — with huge (and unfortunate) effects on the societies in which most of those believers lived and live today.

-Of course, something very similar is true of the Judeo-Christian God, the main difference being that this figment of the imagination did not originate with just one man but with many over a period of centuries.
+Of course, something very similar is true of the Jewish God, the main difference being that that figment of the imagination did not originate with just one man but with many over a period of centuries.

 A copy of the Serendipity website is available on CD-ROM.
 Details here.